 What is the purpose of the study?

-work out Some oNational Women’s Health, and we areimprove our hereWe are investigating our labour epidurals to see what is the best dose of epidural medication to give to ensure good pain relief with the fewest number of problems (eg. heavy legs and numbness).
+We are investigating our labour epidurals to see work out the best dose of epidural medication to give to ensure good pain relief with the fewest number of problems (eg. heavy legs and numbness).
+Some overseas hospitals already use lower doses of epidurals than the dose that is currently used at National Women’s Health, and we are looking to improve our epidurals here.
 We know that epidurals work very well for pain relief in labour and have very few problems, but women who have an epidural can sometimes develop heavy legs and numbness in labour.
 Very rarely, this can make it more difficult to move around in labour and to push.
-We would like to check if we can provide the same pain relief effect with a lower amount of medication in our epidurals, which might be better for women and reduce these problems, as used already in some hospitals overseas.
+We would like to check if we can provide the same pain relief effect with a lower amount of medication in our epidurals, which might be better for women and reduce these problems.

 What will my participation in the study involve?